taiga-family/argus/README.md

 - [X] refresh comment with loading status (if it exists) on _workflow_run.requested_
 - [X] listen closing/merge of PR and delete saved screenshots diff folder
 - [X] edit report when PR is closed (smth like: 'PR was closed and all saved screenshots deleted')
+- [ ] make configurable param (bot parse repo environments?) to detect after which workflow bot should look for artifacts zip with test screenshots (parsing workflow name and find words with artifacts)
 - [ ] check all permissions again (with turning extra off) and update app.yml file
-- [ ] write **About Permissions** and describe why bot need every if them
+- [ ] write **About Permissions** and describe why bot need every of them
-- [ ] make configurable param (bot parse repo environments?) to detect after which workflow bot should look for artifacts zip with test screenshots (parsing workflow name and find words with artifacts)
 - [ ] deploy to glitch
 - [ ] test first draft of app